apache/storm/docs/Local-mode.md

 To run a topology in local mode you have two options.
 The most common option is to run your topology with `storm local` instead of `storm jar`

 This will bring up a local simulated cluster and force all interactions with nimbus to go through the simulated cluster instead of going to a separate process.
+By default this will run the process for 20 seconds before tearing down the entire cluster.
+You can override this by including a `--local-ttl` command line option which sets the number of seconds it should run for.

+### Programatic

 If you want to do some automated testing but without actually launching a storm cluster you can use the same classes internally that `storm local` does.